ronmilich/webiya-user-registration/README.md

 ## Run the server

-Open the terminal, navigate from the main directory to the API folder using `cd API`.
+From the main directory of the project, open the terminal, navigate from the main directory to the API folder using `cd API`.
 In the terminal write `dotnet run` or `dotnet watch run` for live reload.

 ## Run the client

-Open the terminal, navigate from the main directory to the client folder using `cd client`.
+From the main directory of the project, open the terminal, navigate from the main directory to the client folder using `cd client`.
 In the terminal write `dotnet run` or `npm start`.